unitymakesus/rtp/wp-content/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 2.4.6 =
+* New: Added a PHP hook "sbi_clear_page_caches" which allows you to dynamically disable the Instagram Feed code that clears caches created by common page caching plugins.
+* New: Added a PHP hook "sbi_resize_url" which allows you to change the default URL of locally stored images.
+This can be helpful for sites using CDNs.
+* Tweak: Added a workaround for the wp_json_encode function used in older versions of WordPress.
+* Fix: Compatibility updates for the upcoming WordPress version 5.5 release.

+= 2.4.5 =
+* Fix: Accounts can be connected without the use of JavaScript.
+* Fix: Default URL for connecting an account changed to prevent "Invalid Scope" connection issue.

+= 2.4.4 =
+* Fix: Workaround added for PHP warning related to an undefined media_url index.
+* Fix: Connecting a business account on a mobile device when more than 2 pages where returned was not possible.
+* Fix: After connecting an account, the warning that there were no connected accounts would still be visible.
+* Fix: URL for retrieving image files from Instagram using a redirect method was changed to prevent an extra, unnecessary redirect.

 = 2.4.3 =
 * Fix: The opt-in notice to help improve the plugin was not dismissing as expected for some sites due to the admin JavaScript file being cached by the browser.
 * Fix: Disabled the “About Us” page plugin installation if using a version of WordPress earlier than 4.6.